In 2012, the Interleague schedule meant that the Yankees also played a series there. This season, they will not.

 If you're into looking up "real" TV locations, the Jeffersonian Institute on Bones is almost certainly based on the Smithsonian.
 And the real NCIS headquarters is a short walk from Nationals Park, on Sicard Street between Patterson and Paulding Sts.
 Whether civilians will be allowed on the Navy Yard grounds, I don't know; I've never tried it.
 I don't want to get stopped by a guard.
-Or "Gibbs-slapped."
-And neither do you.
+I also don't want to get "Gibbs-slapped" -- and neither do you.

 Across from the stadium is Cole Field House, where UMd played its basketball games from 1955 to 2002.
 The 1966 and 1970 NCAA Championship basketball games were played there, the 1966 one being significant because Texas Western (now Texas-El Paso) played an all-black starting five against Kentucky’s all-white starters (including future Laker, Knick and Heat coach Pat Riley and Denver Nuggets star Dan Issel).
+In the 1970 Final, UCLA beat Jacksonville University.
 Elvis sang there on September 27 and 28, 1974.
 The Terrapins won the National Championship in their final season at Cole, and moved to the adjacent Comcast Center thereafter.

 Remember that Final Four run by George Mason University?
 They’re across the Potomac River in Fairfax, Virginia.
 Orange Line to Virginia Square-GMU.